“I am sorry to say that we decided against moving you to the next stage of the process, primarily for missing some essential tech skills”.

 - Hackathons and various other ways for companies to get some work done for free.

 My goal is to help the companies I’m working with.
 It’s not to have medals, stars, and other ridiculous “rewards”.
 It’s not to have the gruesome title “Ninja Developer”.
-It’s not to grind “cracking the coding interview” and this whole literature which understood that, even if you’re a talented developer in practice, it’s not enough to pass these tests.
+It’s not to grind “cracking the coding interview” and this whole literature which understood that, even if many are talented developer in practice, it’s not enough to pass these tests.

 Still, this competition can give you a very wrong image about yourself and your worth.